-- Did you PASS the pneumatics/hydraulics test? - Do you have your pneumatic or hydraulic SID(s) present? - ◆ Are pneumatic and/or hydraulic component specifications provided? - Are you using pressure rated lines and fittings? - ◆ Is your attachment to pressure source is secure? - Is your pressure regulated to 40psi max for pneumatics and 150 psi max for hydraulics?
-COMPANIES MUST PROVIDE THE REGULATOR. - Do your pressure vessels have a stamped pressure rating or verification by specification and do the pressure vessels have current inspection sticker? - Are your pressure vessels secured on pool deck and not rolling around? - If a company fabricated pressure accumulator is used, are pressure test results provided? - Are hydraulic fluids leaking? - Do your pneumatics utilize compressed air or inert gas?
+- ◆ Did you PASS the pneumatics/hydraulics test? - Do you have your pneumatic or hydraulic SID(s) present? - ◆ Are pneumatic and/or hydraulic component specifications provided?
+Did you provide the ratings of your hydraulic tubing? - ◆ Are you using pressure rated lines and fittings? - ◆ Is your attachment to pressure source is secure? - ◆ Is your pressure regulated to 40psi max for pneumatics and 150 psi max for hydraulics?
+COMPANIES MUST PROVIDE THE REGULATOR. - ◆ Do your pressure vessels have a stamped pressure rating or verification by specification and do the pressure vessels have current inspection sticker? - ◆ Are your pressure vessels secured on pool deck and not rolling around? - If a company fabricated pressure accumulator is used, are pressure test results provided? - ◆ Are hydraulic fluids leaking? - ◆ Do your pneumatics utilize compressed air or inert gas?

-RANGER, PIONEER & EXPLORER Class Safety Inspection Sheet Tutorial 4.0 Pneumatic / Hydraulic
+4.0 Pneumatic / Hydraulic